Skip to Content

 • Do you know what time zone your schedule is in?

-On the machine where the Private Agent is installed, check that Jitterbit Scheduler and Jitterbit Scheduler Service are running.
+On the machine where the private agent is installed, check that Jitterbit Scheduler and Jitterbit Scheduler Service are running.
 On Windows this can be checked through the Task Manager under Processes.
+On Linux and Docker, use the jitterbit status command.